ChengxiHAN/HANet-CD/README.md

  Note: Please crop the LEVIR dataset to a slice of 256×256 before training with it.
  ![image-20230415](/picture/HANet-ExperimentResult.png)

+ And also we provide all test results of our HANet in the HANetTestResult!!!!
+Download in HANetTestResult or [Baidu Disk]() 😋😋😋

 ## Dataset Path Setting
 ```